Last Updated on by Admin LB

 Question 18

-When bail may be canceled?
+When bail may be cancelled?

 Question 19

-An accused is arrested in a bailable offence and he is released on bail.
+An accused is arrested for a bailable offence and he is released on bail.
 During the trial, he absconds and non-bailable warrants are issued against him.
-The police arrest him and produce him before the court.
+The police arrest him and produce him before court.
 The defence counsel pleads for his release on bail under section 436(1), Cr.P.C. which provides that a person accused of a bailable offence shall be released on bail.
 Can the court, in such circumstances, refuse to release him on bail?
 Give reasons briefly.

 Question 20

-- Anita aged 16 years a domestic servant is caught red-handed stealing Rs.
+1. Anita aged 16 years a domestic servant is caught red-handed stealing Rs.
 25,000 from the drawer of the house owner.
 Her father moves a bail application before you.
 Decide her bail application.

-- Raju and Sonu aged around 20 years caught while they were fleeing after snatching a gold chain Mrs. Asha at Knifepoint.
+2. Raju and Sonu aged around 20 years caught while they were fleeing after snatching a gold chain Mrs. Asha at Knifepoint.
 Chain and knife are recovered from them.
 Decide their bail application.

 Question 21

-What do you mean by `anticipatory bail’?
+What do you mean by ‘anticipatory bail’?
 When it is granted?
 What is the difference between general provisions of bail and anticipatory bail?

 Question 22